mu-opensource/Morpx-docs-en/MoonBot/MoonBot_Resource/MoonBot_Resource.md

 Plastic and sheet metal parts in models are optimized for manufacturing, and are not recommended to be used for FDM 3D printing.

+# Projects

+There are extended projects of MoonBot Kit.
+Watch the latest updates at <https://www.hackster.io/tianli>.

 # Platform Links

 MoonBot Kit is compatible with Arduino opensource platform.
 Check related website to learn basic knowledge.